pxc/gitbook/text/02_Git_Object_Db_Basics/2_Commits.markdown

 ### The Object Model ###

-So, now that we've looked at the 3 main object types (blob, tree and commit), let's take a quick look at how they all fit together.
+So, now that we've looked at the three main object types (blob, tree and commit), let's take a quick look at how they all fit together.

-If we had a simple project with the following directory structure:
+If you had a simple project with the following directory structure:

     $>tree
     .